kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Technology and Software Innovations
+## Technology and Innovation

-* [A Linux version of the Procmon Sysinternals tool](https://github.com/microsoft/ProcMon-for-Linux) - A Linux equivalent of Microsoft's renowned Process Monitor tool; users can diagnose performance issues using this open-source software.
-[Comments](https://news.ycombinator.com/item?id=45087748)

-* [Nintendo Switch 2 Dock USB-C Compatibility](https://www.lttlabs.com/blog/2025/08/30/nintendo-switch-2-dock) - Practical insights into the cross-compatibility quirks of Nintendo's latest console dock.
-[Comments](https://news.ycombinator.com/item?id=45087971)

-* [How a VPN kill-switch caused sudo to hang](https://anagogistis.com/posts/vpn-sudo-hang/) - An unusual debugging story explaining how VPN settings impacted local system operations.
-[Comments](https://lobste.rs/s/5j9puq/how_vpn_kill_switch_caused_sudo_hang)

-## AI, Cryptography, and Tech Trends

-* [400 'Tech Utopian' Refuges Consider New Crypto-Friendly State](https://yro.slashdot.org/story/25/09/01/0047230/400-tech-utopian-refuges-consider-new-crypto-friendly-state?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Could new developments in cryptography attract libertarian havens?
-[Comments](https://yro.slashdot.org/story/25/09/01/0047230/400-tech-utopian-refuges-consider-new-crypto-friendly-state)
+* [First 'AI Music Creator' Signed by Record Label.
+More Ahead, or Just a Copyright Quandry?](https://entertainment.slashdot.org/story/25/09/01/0136236/first-ai-music-creator-signed-by-record-label-more-ahead-or-just-a-copyright-quandry?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Commentary on the implications of AI-generated music being signed by record labels, raising questions about creativity and copyright issues.

+* [Why do browsers throttle JavaScript timers?](https://nolanlawson.com/2025/08/31/why-do-browsers-throttle-javascript-timers/) - A deep dive into the mechanics and motivations of JavaScript timer throttling in modern browsers.

+* [Elon Musk Says xAI Has Open Sourced Grok 2.5](https://soylentnews.org/article.pl?sid=25/08/30/1445255&amp;from=rss) - xAI, Musk's AI venture, makes strides by open-sourcing its Grok 2.5 model.

-* [OpenAI Is Scanning Users' ChatGPT Conversations and Reporting Content To Police](https://yro.slashdot.org/story/25/08/31/2311231/openai-is-scanning-users-chatgpt-conversations-and-reporting-content-to-police?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A controversial AI data moderation move sparks broader privacy debates.
-[Comments](https://yro.slashdot.org/story/25/08/31/2311231/openai-is-scanning-users-chatgpt-conversations-and-reporting-content-to-police)
+* [OpenAI Is Scanning Users' ChatGPT Conversations and Reporting Content To Police](https://yro.slashdot.org/story/25/08/31/2311231/openai-is-scanning-users-chatgpt-conversations-and-reporting-content-to-police?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Examination of OpenAI's policies scanning user conversations for regulatory compliance.

-## Scientific Insights and Breakthroughs

-* [Lunar soil machine developed to build bricks using sunlight](https://www.moondaily.com/reports/Lunar_soil_machine_developed_to_build_bricks_using_sunlight_999.html) - Harnessing solar power to create construction materials on the moon.
-[Comments](https://news.ycombinator.com/item?id=45086238)
+* [Lunar soil machine developed to build bricks using sunlight](https://www.moondaily.com/reports/Lunar_soil_machine_developed_to_build_bricks_using_sunlight_999.html) - Insight into an innovation to construct lunar infrastructure using sunlight and lunar soil.

-* [Scientists Produce Quantum Entanglement-like Results Without Entangled Particles](https://soylentnews.org/article.pl?sid=25/08/29/2346225&amp;from=rss) - A unique quantum mechanics experiment challenges prior assumptions.
-[Comments](https://soylentnews.org/article.pl?sid=25/08/29/2346225&amp;from=rss)

-## Historical and Cultural Curiosities

-* [Lewis and Clark marked their trail with laxatives](https://offbeatoregon.com/2501d1006d_biliousPills-686.077.html) - A fascinating yet peculiar glance into 19th-century exploration practices.
-[Comments](https://news.ycombinator.com/item?id=45087815)

-* [Plastic Before Plastic: How gutta-percha shaped the 19th century](https://worldhistory.substack.com/p/plastic-before-plastic) - Unveiling the versatile predecessor of modern plastics.
-[Comments](https://news.ycombinator.com/item?id=45084193)

 ## Programming and Development

+* [things rust shipped without (2015)](https://graydon2.dreamwidth.org/218040.html) - Reflecting on features left out of the Rust programming language during its initial development.

-* [Default Methods in Go](https://mcyoung.xyz/2025/08/25/go-default-methods/) - Delving into updates in the Go programming language.
-[Comments](https://lobste.rs/s/ifqebf/default_methods_go)
+* [Default Methods in Go](https://mcyoung.xyz/2025/08/25/go-default-methods/) - Exploring the introduction of default methods in Go programming.

-* [1 Problem, 16 Programming Languages](https://www.youtube.com/watch?v=UVUjnzpQKUo) - A developer demonstrates the power of different languages by solving an identical task.
-[Comments](https://lobste.rs/s/b1swcr/1_problem_16_programming_languages)
+* [1 Problem, 16 Programming Languages](https://www.youtube.com/watch?v=UVUjnzpQKUo) - A comparative exploration showing how the same problem is solved in 16 different programming languages.

+* [How a VPN kill-switch caused sudo to hang](https://anagogistis.com/posts/vpn-sudo-hang/) - Investigating a peculiar interaction between VPN kill-switches and sudo behavior.

+## Environment and Science

+* [Rare Snail Has a 1-in-40,000 Chance of Finding a Mate.
+New Zealand Begins the Search](https://news.slashdot.org/story/25/08/30/054244/rare-snail-has-a-1-in-40000-chance-of-finding-a-mate-new-zealand-begins-the-search?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Highlighting conservation efforts to save a critically endangered snail species.

+* [Beta Blockers for Heart Attack Survivors: May Have No Benefit for Most, Could Actually Harm Women](https://science.slashdot.org/story/25/08/31/1854245/beta-blockers-for-heart-attack-survivors-may-have-no-benefit-for-most-could-actually-harm-women?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A critical review of beta blocker usage post-heart attack, focusing on its potential downsides.

+## Security and Privacy

+* [A New Security Flaw in TheTruthSpy Phone Spyware is Putting Victims at Risk](https://soylentnews.org/article.pl?sid=25/08/30/1419247&amp;from=rss) - Discussion on vulnerabilities in a phone spyware app and their implications for victims.

+* [US Attorneys General Tell AI Companies They 'Will be Held Accountable' for Child Safety Failures](https://soylentnews.org/article.pl?sid=25/08/29/0536231&amp;from=rss) - AI companies face increasing regulatory scrutiny for lapses in safeguarding child safety.

+## Cultural and Historical Insights

+* [Lewis and Clark marked their trail with laxatives](https://offbeatoregon.com/2501d1006d_biliousPills-686.077.html) - A quirky historical account of how expedition members left medicinal traces along their path.

+* [Microsoft's Windows 95 Release Was 30 Years Ago, the First Time Software Was a Pop Culture Smash](https://soylentnews.org/article.pl?sid=25/08/28/1211212&amp;from=rss) - Celebrating the transformative role of Windows 95 in making software a cultural phenomenon.

 ---